Top 10 Interior Styles and How to Get Them

 Source: Lucy Williams Interiors

-The Hamptons interior design style is defined by a coastal aesthetic which originated from the beaches of U.S. Interiors of this style are light and airy with a relaxed, yet elegant.
+The Hamptons interior design style is defined by a coastal aesthetic which originated from the beaches of U.S. Interiors of this style are light and airy, relaxed yet elegant.
 The spaces are usually oversized with lofty ceilings and have a seamlessly flow from indoors to outdoors.

 The Hamptons style looks expensive, yet it is quite easy to achieve through a minimalist colour palette of whites, sandy creams and an accent colour of duck egg blue or navy.
 Furniture while clean-lined is generous and comfortable.
 Think deep sofas, oversized cushions and throws that are perfect to curl up in with a good book.
 Natural materials such as white washed floorboards and walls, sisal rugs and timber dining table are crucial to the Hamptons look.